US to share AstraZeneca shots with world after safety check

 AstraZeneca’s doses in the U.S. were produced at an Emergent BioSolutions plant in Baltimore that has come under increased regulatory and public scrutiny after botching batches of the J&J vaccine.
 The U.S. pressed J&J to take over the plant and, as part of the effort to ensure the quality of newly produced vaccines, directed the facility to stop making the AstraZeneca shot.
 AstraZeneca is still looking to identify a new U.S. production facility for its future doses.

-AstraZeneca’s vaccine was initially expected to be the first to receive federal emergency authorization, and the U.S. government ordered enough for 150 million Americans before issues with the vaccine’s clinical trial held up clearance.
-The company’s 30,000-person U.S. trial didn’t complete enrollment until January, and it has still not filed for an emergency-use authorization with the FDA.
+The U.S. government ordered enough for 150 million Americans before issues with the vaccine’s clinical trial held up clearance.
+The company’s 30,000-person U.S. trial didn’t complete enrollment until January, and it still has not filed for an emergency-use authorization with the FDA.